 Download the DEB package and install it with Gdebi or Eddy as it handles dependencies better than Ubuntu Software Center.

-How To Remove PPAs In Ubuntu?
+How To Delete A PPA Repository In Ubuntu?

 I have already written an article about removing PPAs in Ubuntu.
 You can read that post where I described all the methods.